 While Betterment doesn't force you to hold a portion of your assets in cash, they did offer a Smart Saver product that earned interest.
 It just wasn't FDIC insured.

 That's all changing – Betterment is going to be offering a savings and checking account.
-The savings account, known as Betterment Everyday Savings, is available today.
+The savings account, known as Betterment Everyday Cash Reserve, is available right now.
 The checking account, known as Betterment Everyday Checking, will be available sometime later this year.

-Betterment Everyday Savings is Betterment's version of an online bank account.
+Betterment Everyday Cash Reserve is Betterment's version of an online bank account.
 Your funds are put into four partner banks (the banks are Citi, Barclays, Valley National Bank, Seaside National Bank & Trust, and Georgia Banking Company) but managed through the Betterment app and invisible to you.

 This means you get FDIC insurance of up to $1,000,000.
 A million bucks of coverage might sound sexy but there's absolutely no reason an individual should have that much cash sitting around.
 You should be investing it… but the thought is nice.
 If your cash is parked, at least it gets a trickle of interest.

-That said, much like other online savings accounts, you'll get a great interest rate – currently up to 2.21% APY as of September 20th.
+That said, much like other online savings accounts, you'll get a great interest rate – currently up to 1.85% APY.
 The fine print on the “up to” part of the rate is that it is a promotional offer for the rest of 2019 (I copied the terms as of July 10th so the rate cited in the quote below is out of date):

-The Betterment Everyday Savings (“Savings”) annual percentage yield (“APY”) is based on commitments from program banks if the program was available as of 7/10/2019.
+The Betterment Everyday Cash Reserve (“Cash Reserve”) annual percentage yield (“APY”) is based on commitments from program banks if the program was available as of 7/10/2019.
 2.69% APY is a promotional offer for individuals who sign up for the Betterment Everyday Checking waitlist and applies to cash deposited into Savings for the duration of 2019.
 APY is 2.43% as of 7/10/2019 without the promotional offer.
 APY is a variable rate and may change at any time.
 Current APY can be found here.
 No minimum balance is required.
 There is a minimum deposit of $10.

 As you saw in the fine print, there is no minimum balance, no fees on your balances, and there are even unlimited withdrawals.
 If you've ever been dinged for withdrawing too often from your savings account (the six withdrawal limit rule can be a pain), this account doesn't suffer from that limitation because of how it's structured.